2025 Mountain West Conference women's basketball tournament

 The 2025 Mountain West Conference women's basketball tournament was the postseason women's basketball tournament for the Mountain West Conference.
-It was held March 9-12, 2025, at the Thomas & Mack Center on the campus of University of Nevada, Las Vegas, in Paradise, Nevada.
+It was held March 9-12, 2025, from the Thomas & Mack Center located on the campus of University of Nevada, Las Vegas, in Paradise, Nevada.
 In the final, San Diego State defeated Wyoming in triple overtime, and received an automatic bid to the NCAA tournament.

 Seeds

 All 11 Mountain West schools will participate in the tournament.
 Teams are to be seeded by conference record with a tiebreaker system to seed teams with identical percentages.
 The top five teams will receive byes into the tournament quarterfinals.
 The remaining teams will play in the first round.
 Tie-breaking procedures remained unchanged since the 2020 tournament.